-- 1.1 This Access Arrangement Information is submitted by Epic Energy in support of its Access Arrangement lodged with the Regulator on the same date. - 1.2 Except where expressly provided, terms used in this Access Arrangement Information have the same meaning as in the Access Arrangement.
+- 1.1 This amended proposed Access Arrangement Information was submitted by Epic Energy in support of its Access Arrangement lodged with the Regulator on the15 December and was amended on 28 July 2000. - 1.2 Except where expressly provided, terms used in this Access Arrangement Information have the same meaning as in the Access Arrangement. - 1.3 A reference to a "section" is to a section of this Access Arrangement Information.